You’ve probably said something like this before: “Part of me wants this, but another part of me wants that.”

 You have other parts that want to relax, have fun, connect with others, and veg out.
 It’s just that the part of you that worries about getting enough done is the loudest—it often takes the steering wheel of your life.

-How I use IFS
+How I use Internal Family Systems (IFS) therapy

 I use IFS to help you map your different parts, relationships between those parts, and how they interact with your true, authentic self.
 We will get to know your parts and help them release their childlike, extreme beliefs about how you need to be.